thaytan/RiftS-Experiments/README.md

   1. **Remove the battery** from your *left* controller
   1. **Insert the battery** into your *right* controller
   1. Let the tool run for 5-10 seconds more, then hit ctrl-C
-  1. gzip the resulting log, and email it to <mailto:thaytan@noraisin.net>
+  1. gzip the resulting log, and email it to <mailto:thaytan@noraisin.net>.
+If you could mention which git commit you used, that would be helpful - as I expect this tool to evolve quickly.

+Note: The log files will contain device addresses and IDs that uniquely identify your headset and controllers.
+I don't think that's a problem in general, but nevertheless I won't be publishing any portion of your log without stripping that information.

-## Problems
+## Problems?

 Running the tool requires that your user account has access to the Rift S USB devices.
 The OpenHMD wiki has some instructions on setting that up.